streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 ## Work with Function Mesh

-This example describes how to create a AWS EventBridge sink connector for a Kubernetes cluster using Function Mesh.
+This example describes how to create an AWS EventBridge sink connector for a Kubernetes cluster using Function Mesh.

 ### Prerequisites

 - Create and connect to a [Kubernetes cluster](https://kubernetes.io/).

-- Create a [Pulsar cluster](https://pulsar.apache.org/docs/en/kubernetes-helm/) in the Kubernetes cluster.
+- Create a [Pulsar cluster](https://pulsar.apache.org/docs/getting-started-helm/) in the Kubernetes cluster.

 - [Install the Function Mesh Operator and CRD](https://functionmesh.io/docs/install-function-mesh/) into the Kubernetes cluster.